OpenBCI/OpenBCI_Radios/README.md

 Used to reset the flags and positions of the radio buffer.

-### bufferResetStreamPacketBuffer()

-Resets the stream packet buffer to default settings

 ### bufferSerialAddChar(newChar)

 Stores a char to the serial buffer.
 Used by both the Device and the Host.
 Protects the system from buffer overflow.